-How To Overcome Order Page & Shopping Cart Abandonment
+How to Overcome Order Page and Shopping Cart Abandonment

 People exiting from your order page or abandoning your website when they have an item in their shopping cart is a big problem.

 Typically abandon rates can be anything from 50% to 80% depending on what you sell.

 But whatever your rate is, you want to reduce it, because this can make a massive difference to your sales revenue and profits.